Phil has worked as a web and software developer for 10+ years. He is passionate about sharing knowledge and promoting experiential learning.

 Recommended Age: 12+

-Price: $140 / £90 (Quadruped) - $160 / £130 (Hexapod)
+Price: $140 / £90 (Quadruped); $160 / £130 (Hexapod)

-Type: Single configuration (Arduino compatible board)
+Type: Single configuration (Arduino-compatible board)

 Is this what the robot apocalypse looks like?
 These terrifying little kits are another example of great platforms for learning to code on.
 Imagine a small army of these crawling in formation through your house.
-Technically the Quadruped and Hexapod are sold as completely different kits but in essence, they are very similar, and it mostly comes down to personal preference when deciding which to get.
-They also both come with physical remotes, but can also be controlled via an Android, PC, Windows, or Linux app.
+Technically the Quadruped and Hexapod are sold as completely different kits, but in essence they are very similar, and it mostly comes down to personal preference when deciding which to get.
+They also both come with physical remotes, but they can also be controlled via an Android, PC, Windows, or Linux app.
 An interesting spin on this one is that the 'desktop' app is written in the Processing language, which is an open-source graphical library and integrated development environment built for the visual arts, based on Java.

-Both kits are based on Arduino compatible boards, so you will be using the Arduino Integrated Development Environment (IDE) to upload code ("sketches") to the robot; another good opportunity to learn more about programming and Arduino.
+Both kits are based on Arduino-compatible boards, so you will be using the Arduino Integrated Development Environment (IDE) to upload code ("sketches") to the robot; this is another good opportunity to learn more about programming and Arduino.
 There's no limit on what you can change, you could reprogram control of every individual component if you wanted (if you're brave enough) or you can use the code library provided to call available functions in your code to program and control the robot's behavior.
 Additionally, there are spare IO ports on the board which you could use to add sensors and modules.

-One slight downside to these kits is the power requirements since they need 2 x 14500 3.7V Li-ion rechargeable batteries, which do not come with the kits and are a little trickier to source than standard AA for example.
+One slight downside to these kits is the power requirements since they need 2 x 14500 3.7V Li-ion rechargeable batteries, which do not come with the kits and are a little trickier to source than standard AA, for example.

 Overall, these are very well-made kits with quite a complex design.
-They come with a comprehensive tutorial and code to get you started, both are available to download from the Freenove website.
+They come with a comprehensive tutorial and code to get you started; both are available to download from the Freenove website.
 Even if you decide not to write any custom code at all, you will be taken through a lot of useful exercises in building and programming the robot and will certainly learn from the experience.
 This is likely a kit you will want to complete over a couple of days, but if you're up for it you could try to do it in a single extended session!